zhangyang223/YangYangBot/README.md

 - fixed concurrency issue when adding a playlist fast enough, the ordering is wrong.
 - added back KSOFT_TOKEN
 - fixed: when removing the song that is currently playing, it will stop playing.
+- went through a renaming/rebranding to the new name

 ## Todo
 - identify the audio stream and prefer opus first.